A powerful, easily deployable network traffic analysis tool suite for network security monitoring

 Malcolm’s configuration and runtime scripts (e.g., ./scripts/configure, ./scripts/auth_setup, ./scripts/start, etc.) are used for both Docker- and Kubernetes-based deployments.
 In order to indicate to these scripts that Kubernetes is being used rather than docker compose, users can provide the script with the kubeconfig file used to communicate with the API server of the Kubernetes cluster (e.g., ./scripts/configure -f k3s.yaml or ./scripts/start -f kubeconfig.yaml, etc.).
 The scripts will detect whether the YAML file specified is a kubeconfig file or a Docker compose file and act accordingly.

-Run ./scripts/configure and answer the questions to configure Malcolm.
-For an in-depth treatment of these configuration questions, see the Configuration section in End-to-end Malcolm and Hedgehog Linux ISO Installation.
+Run ./scripts/configure to configure Malcolm.
+For an in-depth treatment of the configuration options, see the Malcolm Configuration Menu Items section in End-to-end Malcolm and Hedgehog Linux ISO Installation.
 Users will need to run ./scripts/auth_setup to configure authentication.

 While Malcolm can manage its own single-node OpenSearch instance as part of its Kubernetes deployment, users may want to use an existing multi-node OpenSearch or Elasticsearch cluster hosted on Kubernetes or some other provider (see, for example, “Setup OpenSearch multi-node cluster on Kubernetes using Helm Charts” on the OpenSearch blog and “OpenSearch Kubernetes Operator” in the OpenSearch documentation).
 Review Malcolm’s documentation on OpenSearch and Elasticsearch instances to configure a Malcolm deployment to use an OpenSearch or Elasticesarch cluster.